OpenWaterAnalytics/EPyT/paper/paper.md

 ```
 ![Pressure bounds, Leak Node.\label{fig:fig6}](figures/paper_pressure_bounds_leak.png){ width=75% }

 The detection algorithm compares the lower pressure bound of node '7' with the actual pressure, as follows.
-The proposed methodology detects the leakage at time 27,
+We observe that in this use case, until time 27 hours, the sensor measurement was within the upper and lower bounds computed in the previous step, therefore there was a 7 hour delay in detect the leakage.

 ```python
 e = ps7 - lb 	# compute the difference between the pressure sensor